-- Does not conform to the program design quidelines. - Do not conform to the proposals submitted with your application and approved by the Façade Grant Committee. - Are not commensurate with the workmanship and cost customary to the industry - Are not completed within 180 days.
-Since the Façade Grant Committee cannot reserve funds indefinitely, a onetime extension of 180 days can be granted.
-After that, you will need to apply for consideration again.
-All requests for extensions must be submitted in writing with an updated schedule of completion.
-Please note projects requesting extensions are subject to delays in funding reimbursements.
+- Does not conform to the program design guidelines. - Do not conform to the proposals submitted with your application and approved by the Façade Grant Committee. - Are not commensurate with the workmanship and cost customary to the industry - Are not completed within 180 days.
+Since the Façade Grant Committee cannot reserve funds indefinitely, your grant may be subject to cancellation if not completed or significant progress hasn't been made by the completion date.
+Request for extensions will be considered only if made in writing and progress towards completion has been demonstrated.